PAUL34913/msp1-cv/README.md

 -   All CSS tested and passed with no errors on https://jigsaw.w3.org/css-validator/validator
 -   Accessibility tested and passwed with no errors on https://www.experte.com/accessibility
 -   Updated README.md images
+-   README.md check for errors and fixed
+-   Ready for submission

 ## Known Bugs